otaviomrosa/InCollege/README.md

   - Created automatically when the first connection request is sent.

 - **`InCollege-Jobs.txt`** → Job postings storage
-  - Stores job postings created and needed for week 7
+  - Stores job postings created
-  - If this file does not exist when running the code, proper output will not be generated using our input file
+  - Created automatically when the first application is made.
+  - The current sample input file for week 7 will automatically make it.

 - **`InCollege-Applications.txt`** → Job application storage
   - Stores new applications made by users when they apply to a job posting.